nyu-devops/lab-starter/README.md

 ## Bring up the development environment

-To bring up the development environment you should close this repo, change into the repo directory, and then open Visual Studio Code.
+To bring up the development environment you should clone this repo, change into the repo directory, and then open Visual Studio Code using the `code .` command.
 VS Code will prompt you to reopen in a container and you should say **yes**.
 This will take a while as it builds the Docker image and creates a container from it to develop in.

 ```bash
 git clone https://github.com/nyu-devops/lab-starter.git